Solution to the problem of time

 on all physical states $\psi(q,\eta,\tau)$.
 Then the time dependent Schr\"odinger equation is \beq \i \frac{\partial}{\partial\tau} \psi(q) = \hat H \psi(q) = 0, \eeq and so no time-evolution occurs.
 Because energy conservation is reduced to conservation of the number zero, $\tau$-translation is a gauge (i.e. unphysical) symmetry of the theory.

 Perhaps it is not surprising that $\tau$-evolution is a gauge symmetry, since $\tau$ is just a coordinate.
 What is surprising is that, even though the classical theory exhibits {\em proper}-time evolution, the quantum theory does not.
-First-class secondary constraints can violate the correspondence principle --- proper time exists classically but not quantum mechanically.
+The reason is that the physical foliation is a gauge choice, so any quantum states that depend on it are projected out.
+This violates the correspondence principle --- proper time exists classically but not quantum mechanically.
 Quantization removes so many states that no classical interpretation exists even as $\hbar \to 0$.